slidoapp/dbt-coverage/README.md

 found in a dbt project, e.g.
 [jaffle_shop](https://github.com/dbt-labs/jaffle_shop).

-To select documentation or test coverage, pass `doc` or `test` as the CLI argument.
+To choose between documentation and test coverage, pass `doc` or `test` as the CLI argument.

 ```console
 $ cd jaffle_shop